Phyllis Newman: Television

-An early television role for Newman was in a 1959 episode of Beverly Garland's crime drama Decoy.
-The following year, she was cast as Doris Hudson on the CBS summer replacement series Diagnosis: Unknown, with Patrick O'Neal as Dr. Daniel Coffee.
+An early television role for Newman was in a 1957 episode of Beverly Garland's crime drama Decoy.
+In 1960, she was cast as Doris Hudson on the CBS summer replacement series Diagnosis: Unknown, with Patrick O'Neal as Dr. Daniel Coffee.

-Newman became a major television celebrity of the 1960s and 1970s, a frequent panelist on the top-rated network game shows What's My Line?, Match Game and To Tell the Truth and a perennial guest of Johnny Carson on NBC's The Tonight Show.
+Newman became a major television celebrity of the 1960s and 1970s, a frequent panelist on the top-rated network game shows What's My Line?, To Tell the Truth and Match Game.
+Newman was a perennial guest performer with Johnny Carson on NBC's The Tonight Show, and was the first woman to guest host the show.

+Newman played the ever-congenial Gwen Hunter on The Equalizer in the 1986 episode "Breakpoint," in which she decides to make the best of a deadly-serious hostage crisis created by the terrorist leader, played by Tony Shalhoub, and chat with her terrorist captor, portrayed by Ned Eisenberg.
 She also guest-starred as Elaine, the mother of Melissa (played by Melanie Mayron), on the 1980s television series Thirtysomething.